 It is apparent from the Common Prolog syntax that the first element of any valid goal expression must be a symbol.
 Common Prolog takes advantage of this fact and gives a special interpretation to a goal with a list in the first position.
 A list in the car of a goal is treated as a Lisp expression with normal Lisp evaluation rules.
+If you want to get the value of a Lisp global variable, then use progn or values to force the expression to be a list.
 Any logic variables in the expression are instantiated with their values.
 (They must be bound).
 The rest of the goal expression should be a list of expressions to be unified with the values returned by the Lisp evaluation.
 Any extra values returned are ignored, and any extra expressions in the tail of a goal are unified with new unbound variables.